demisto/content/Packs/Spamcop/Integrations/Spamcop/README.md

-SpamCop is an email spam reporting service, integration allow checking the reputation of an IP address This integration was integrated and tested with Spamcop
+SpamCop is an email spam reporting service.
+The integration allows checking the reputation of an IP address.
+This integration was integrated and tested with Spamcop.

 ## Configure Spamcop on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.